microsoft/Accera/docs/Manual/07 Plans - Operations and Optimizations.md

 ### Dynamic scheduling policy
 Dynamic scheduling strategy is invoked by setting the argument `policy="dynamic"` in the call to `parallelize`.
 Dynamic scheduling creates a single work queue that is shared across different cores.

+### Specifying thread limit
+Setting the argument `max_threads` to a positive integer value will tell the compiler to have an upper bound on the number of threads used for distributing the workload.

 ### __Not yet implemented:__ Pinning to specific cores
 The `pin` argument allows the parallel work to be pinned to specific cores.